 Is one of your resolutions this year to save more money?
 If so, you are not alone.

-This year you can make sure you save more money by creating accountability, and using your competitive side to your advantage, with one of these savings challenges.
+This year you can make sure you save more money by creating accountability, and use your competitive side to your advantage with one of these savings challenges.

-Plus, I even created some helpful downloadable charts to help keep you on track!
+Plus, I even created some helpful downloadable worksheets to help keep you on track!

 52 Week Savings Challenge

-Surely you’ve heard of this savings challenge.
-It’s a pretty popular one on Facebook and other social media networks this time of year.
-In this savings challenge you set aside $1 the first week of the new year (or whenever you decide to start the challenge) and increase you savings amount by $1 each week.
+I bet you’ve already heard of this savings challenge because it’s pretty popular on Facebook and other social media networks this time of year.
+In this savings challenge, you set aside $1 the first week of the new year (or whenever you decide to start the challenge) and increase your savings amount by $1 each week.

 52 Week Savings Challenge Modifications